The Art of Survival

 In early 1946, his job as a clerk came to an end and Rudi was taken to Belgium, where he was detained in a vast transit camp that held roughly 36,000 men.
 From February to April he did his best to get by, although he admitted the situation there was ‘rough’ and starvation rampant.
 ‘Every single man there was undernourished.
 We would get three biscuits a day and, very occasionally, a piece of bread.
 We were given what was supposed to be soup that was little more than greasy water.
 We lacked salt too.’
 Famished and demoralised, there was one night when Rudi faced the threat of a complete nervous breakdown: ‘I thought I was going to go crazy.
 There were 16 of us in a tent and if one turned, we all had to turn.
 I was bathed in perspiration.
 All I could think of was Field Marshal Montgomery saying that all SS men should receive 25 years.
 This thought of 25 years imprisonment was going round and round my head.
 I thought I was going to start screaming.
 And, if I did start screaming, I wondered if I’d ever be able to make myself stop.
 In the end I must have collapsed and I woke up the next morning as right as rain.’

 Performing various jobs, including repair work for the British Army, Rudi found the conditions not only acceptable, but as time passed, almost comfortable.
 In 1948, his last year of captivity, Rudi took up a British offer to extend his time in the UK as a farm labourer in return for regular pay and the opportunity to wear civilian clothes.
 Posted to picturesque rural Surrey and now conversational in English, Rudi felt himself integrating with the local community.
 When he returned to Germany in Christmas 1948 he took up another offer for former POWs to go back to Britain and continue working as agricultural labourers.
 Returning to Surrey in 1949, Rudi met an Irish girl at a dance and later married her.
-Being a POW, despite some tough times, had led to the happiest of conclusions.
+Being a POW, despite some tough times, had led to the happiest of outcomes.

 Officially, the Soviet Union took 2,388,000 Germans and 1,097,000 combatants from other European nations as prisoners during and just after the war.
 Of the German captives, over 1 million died.
 The harsh treatment of the POWs may fill Western readers with a sense of unease, but it should be stressed how bitter the war had been for the USSR.
 The immense pain and suffering Germany and her Axis partners had inflicted was seared onto the collective and individual psyche of Soviet citizens and this played a key role in the treatment of surrendered enemy forces.
 The British military historian Max Arthur writes: ‘In 1945, in Soviet eyes it was time to pay.
 For most Russian soldiers, any instinct for pity or mercy had died somewhere on a hundred battlefields between Moscow and Warsaw.’